numbersprotocol/fb-json2table/README.md

     print(df)
 ```

-the example above turns JSON files in your `PATH_OF_JSON`
+the example above turns JSON files in your `PATH_OF_JSON` into table-like DataFrame.
-and you will find that all the content in json turned to table-like(DataFrame)
+and you will be able to start analyzing content in the `df`.

-# Introduction of fb-json2table
+# More introduction about fb-json2table

 JSON is not friendly to data scientists, we love tables.

-The goal of this repoitory is to automate the parsing process of JSON files in downloaded Facebook archive, turn those JSON files (not easy-to-analyze) to tables (easy-to-analyze) so that it can be much simpler for data scientists to analyze.
+The purpose of this repoitory is to automate the parsing process of JSON files in downloaded Facebook archive,
+turn those JSON files (not easy-to-analyze) to tables (easy-to-analyze) so that it can be easier for data scientists to analyze.
+This repository is not only for data scientists, the ultimate goal is to reduce the entry barrier for anyone who wants to analyze their own data.

-Actually, it can be used to turn *any data with FB-LIKE JSON structure* to table as long as the data structure if similar.
+Actually, it can also be used to **turn any data with FB-LIKE JSON structure to table** as long as the data structure if similar.
-We hope to reduce the entry barrier for anyone who wants to analyze their own data.

-Here is an example of *FB-LIKE JSON structure*
+Here is an example of **FB-LIKE JSON structure**

 ```
 [